 FSE 204.
 Embalming II.
 2 Credit Hours.
+(This course is being deactivated)

 This course illustrates the advanced theoretical aspects of embalming and is a continuation of FSE 203.
 Special emphasis is placed on the principles and techniques of embalming, which includes case analysis, methods of injection and drainage, cavity embalming, and special problem cases.